tetratelabs/wazero/README.md

 safe/fast/flexible, and enable users to write plugins in their favorite languages.
 That's where Wasm comes into play.
-You write your own Wasm host environments and embed Wasm runtime in your projects, and now users are able to write plugins in their own favorite lanugages (AssembyScript, C, C++, Rust, Zig, etc.).
+You write your own Wasm host environments and embed Wasm runtime in your projects, and now users are able to write plugins in their own favorite languages (AssemblyScript, C, C++, Rust, Zig, etc.).
 As a specific example, you maybe write proxy severs in Go and want to allow users to extend the proxy via [Proxy-Wasm ABI](https://github.com/proxy-wasm/spec).
 Maybe you are writing server-side rendering applications via Wasm, or